-Sambhavi mudra is a yogic posture practiced to strengthen the eye muscles and free the tension around the related area.
-This mudra
+Sambhavi Mudra is a yogic posture that helps to strengthen the eye muscles as well as frees the tension around the related area.

 Steps to perform Sambhavi Mudra

 Sit down comfortably in good posture with hands placed on knees.
 Briefly shut the eyes then reopen them and focus gaze on a fixed spot.
-Then look up high without moving h
+Then look up high without moving head.

 Focus gaze on the spot in the middle of eyebrows and concentrate on this area.
 Meditate on it.